NoahBurkholder/wiki-noah/readme.md

 So at work I've been writing a bunch of documentation for Git, Unity, C#, Game Design, and just general industry stuff and useful shit for game developers and dev-adjacent people.
 It was meant for onboarding co-op students who are still in school and need a big, easy to understand overview of some practical development concepts.

 I showed it to Minh when I got home one day and he was super stoked about everything that was on here and wanted me to send him a copy (Hi Minh!).
-Figured I'd basically just make this public to help out anyone who might be interested.
+Figured I'd basically just make this public to help out anyone who might be interested, or at least give an interesting read about the kind of work I'm doing.

 # Welcome